Part (music): Polyphony and part-writing

 Polyphony and part-writing are also present in many popular music and folk music traditions, although they may not be described as explicitly or systematically as they sometimes are in the Western tradition.

+The lead part or lead voice is the most prominent, melodically important voice (often the highest in pitch but not necessarily) and is played by a lead instrument (e.g. a lead vocalist).

 Musical form

 In musical forms, a part may refer to a subdivision in the structure of a piece.
 Sometimes "part" is a title given by the composer or publisher to the main sections of a large-scale work, especially oratorios.
 For example, Handel's Messiah, which is organized into Part I, Part II, and Part III, each of which contains multiple scenes and one or two dozen individual arias or choruses.

 Other times, "part" is used to refer in a more general sense to any identifiable section of the piece.
 This is for example the case in the widely used ternary form, usually schematized as A–B–A. In this form the first and third parts (A) are musically identical, or very nearly so, while the second part (B) in some way provides a contrast with them.
 In this meaning of part, similar terms used are section, strain, or turn.